jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

 #### Hybrid Thread

 - Have both kernel and user threads
-- User threads can bind to kernel thread
+- Multiple user threads can bind to 1 kernel thread
 - OS schedules on kernel threads only
 - Pros: More flexible, since can limit concurrency on any process